stanford-policylab/opp/data_readme.md

 **2023 update**:
 - 53,526 new stops added.
-- We were did not obtain data covering the end of 2017.
+- Data from 2017 cover only the period January to September; we did not obtain stops for October through December of that year.

 ## Statewide, WI
 ### 2010-01-01 to 2016-05-16